 Facilities with design flow greater than 1 MGD will complete monthly monitoring unless more frequent sampling is already required by the permit.
-Facilities with design flows less than 1 MGD will complete quarterly unless more frequent sampling is already required by the permit.
+Facilities with design flows less than 1

+MGD will complete quarterly, unless more frequent sampling is already required by the permit.

-TN monitoring is proposed at a monthly frequency for this facility.
+Total Nitrogen monitoring remains at a monthly frequency for this facility.